sndnv/stasis/CONTRIBUTING.md

 for [IntelliJ](https://www.jetbrains.com/idea/) can show style warnings and can automatically re-format code.

-In general, style warnings/warts should be suppressed only if there is no reasonable way of avoiding them (for example, working with some Akka code requires suppressing the `Any` wart).
+In general, style warnings/warts should be suppressed only if there is no reasonable way of avoiding them (for example, working with some Pekko code requires suppressing the `Any` wart).

 ### Scala